DevOpsBootcamp/website/source/curriculum.rst

 .. note:: Note that the curriculum for future weeks is constantly under development.
 Lesson
-    titles are included to provide an overview of what we'll cover, but specific content is likely to get moved around between lessons depending on what we learn about the pace of the class during the first few weeks.
+    titles are included to provide an overview of what we'll cover, but specific content is likely to get moved around between lessons as we refine the curriculum.
     Slide content will be linked here as soon as it's drafted, but only finalized 1-2 weeks before the lessons when it's presented.